Fatherhood: The Foundation of Liberty

 Understanding the critical role fathers play in the welfare of the family as the fundamental building block of society has been understood throughout the history of man.
 In 295 B.C., Mencius wrote, “The root of the kingdom is in the state.
 The root of the state is in the family.
 The root of the family is in the person of its head.”

 The Father Factor, the statistical social and cultural consequences when fathers abandon their natural role, is well documented.

 Nowhere are those consequences more evident than when fatherless children, in their relentless pursuit of approval never provided by their own father, become overachievers and ascend to positions of power.
 The pages of 20th-century history are rife with the terrible misdeeds of those who were raised without fathers, or with abusive or ineffectual fathers: Adolf Hitler, Joseph Stalin, Mao Zedong, Saddam Hussein, Osama bin Laden and many others of lesser infamy.

-Among those who have ascended from broken homes to positions of political power in our own nation, there is a distinctive Pathology of the Left associated with their insatiable quest for approval and power, and their resulting advocacy for a platform of socialist statism upon which to build their throne.
+Among those who have ascended from broken homes to positions of political power in our own nation, there is a distinctive Pathology associated with their insatiable quest for approval and power, and their resulting advocacy for a platform of statism upon which to build their throne.
 The most notable examples in recent history are Bill Clinton, Al Gore, Ted Kennedy and, of course, Barack Hussein Obama, who is a textbook case study of narcissism.
 The political, social, cultural and economic damage that these men have done in their warped search for power is considerable.